 - In all of the RISE Recreational Programs, weekend games will be led by Team Managers; however, the RISE Coaching Staff will often be on hand at play sites to ensure the game environment is consistent with the training environment.

-- A player will not be assigned to a team unless RISE SC has his / her proof of age on file.
+- A player will not be assigned to a team unless RISE has his / her proof of age on file.

 - “Play-up” requests from parents will not be accommodated.